Aobasi4/AdventOfCode2025/README.md

 Part 2:
 - Super similar to a Leetcode problem, you want to pop values when they don't make the number bigger.
 For once Leetcode comes in handy lol

+# Day 4:

+Part 1:
+- Super simple again, just check every adjacent position and track

+Part 2:
+- A little trickier, but easy to solve with Recursion